Skip to main content

 Populate Jira Approvers from Golive Environment Configuration

-In this guide, you’ll learn how to use Jira Automation and Golive to automatically populate the Approvers field in Jira work items using approvers defined at the Environment level in Golive.
+In this guide, you’ll learn how to use Jira Automation and Golive to automatically populate the Approvers field in Jira work items using the approvers defined in the respective Golive environment.

 This setup retrieves approver names stored as a Golive Environment Attribute and maps them to Jira users, ensuring that bookings, changes, or blackouts always include the correct approvers without manual input.